7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 - Email as cornerstone: “The newsletter is the most important point of my marketing”

-- Welcome sequences: Achieving 32.94% click rates on initial emails
+- Welcome sequences: Achieving a 32.94% click rate on the welcome email

 - Personal storytelling: Sharing the brand’s hygge philosophy and founder’s journey